Tirunnavaya railway station: History

-Service trains

-Trains stopping at Thirunavaya railway station.

 Goods shed

 The Southern Railway opened goods shed at the Thirunavaya station to facilitate smooth loading and unloading.

 the loading and unloading work would involve frequent shunting of goods wagons, which may cause closure of the adjacent level-crossing gate for enhanced durations.

 Features

 Thirunavaya railway station is located between Tirur railway station and Kuttipuram station.
 It is six meters above sea level.
 There are two platforms with electrified tracks.
 Fourteen trains stop here.
 Most of these are passenger trains.The railway station is located at a distance of 2 km from Thirunavaya Navamukunda Temple.